ABOUT THE FOUNDATION

 We appeal to the many passionate Westminster alumni and friends in the arts community here in Princeton, in the US, and around the world who share our vision of protecting and preserving Westminster Choir College.
 We invite you to support us financially as well as through the establishment of connections to assist us in achieving our goals in preserving the school and ensuring its future.

 Contributions to the Westminster Foundation, Princeton, New Jersey, Inc. are tax-deductible pursuant to section 501(c)(3) of the Internal Revenue Code.
 (EIN 82-4291802).
 Contributions to the Foundation are not refundable.
 The Foundation’s viewpoints and solicitations are not in any way affiliated with Rider University or Westminster Choir College.
 Your generous gift in support of current efforts to ensure the future of our treasured school will immediately be put to use and are sincerely appreciated.

 HOW WILL FUNDS BE USED?

 Funds raised by the Westminster Foundation will be used to engage in the Foundation’s efforts to ensure that generations to come will have the opportunity to study at Westminster Choir College, and will provide financial support through scholarships for students to facilitate their studies.
-In order to pursue its goals, Foundation funds will also be used to engage the professional assistance necessary to source major donors, explore financing possibilities, and maintain the legal challenge to the proposed relocation or sale of the Choir College.
+In order to pursue its goals, Foundation funds will also be used to engage the professional assistance necessary to source major donors, explore financing possibilities, and maintain the legal challenge to the proposed sale of the Choir College’s Princeton campus.
 Foundation leadership is committed to accountability and good stewardship of all funds contributed, minimizing administrative costs to the extent possible.
 The Westminster Foundation, Princeton, New Jersey, Inc., is not affiliated with Rider University.

 WHAT EXPENSES WILL THE